 - Adhere to state surrogacy laws

 - Tailor your surrogacy journey to your personal situation and needs

 - Provide the support that your situation deserves

 - And more

 Any good surrogacy professional will always be willing to discuss its surrogate requirements and help you understand exactly what purpose those standards serve.
-In fact, if you’re interested in becoming a surrogate, contacting a surrogacy professional should always be the first thing you do.
-That way, you can learn more about the process ahead of you to determine whether it’s really the right path for you and your family.
+In fact, if you’re interested in becoming a surrogate, contact a surrogacy professional today to get more information about surrogacy requirements.